htmlcsstoimage vs codetoimage – honest 2026 feature breakdown

 4. Render your three highest-traffic templates.
 Pick the ones that are visually most demanding – custom fonts, heavy CSS, large viewports.
 Visually diff the output against what htmlcsstoimage produces.
 Pixel-identical isn't realistic across two Chromium versions, but functionally identical should be.

 5. Decide on volume + features you actually use.
-If you're at 1-5k renders/month and you don't use templates, the answer is probably us.
-If you're at 25k+ and you live in their template system, the answer is probably them.
+If you're at 1-5k renders/month, the answer is probably us.
+If you live in their webhook pipeline or need PDF output, the answer is probably them.
 The middle is judgment.

 If you want the CLI version of the same evaluation, our CLI page walks through cti render hello.html -o out.png in under a minute – same renders, terminal instead of curl.